JeremyOsz/astro-svelte-app/src/lib/data/interpretations/README.md

 3. Verify only used interpretation data is included

 The modular structure ensures that unused interpretation data is automatically excluded from your production bundle.

+# Enhancements
+## aspects

+Sun aspects (ALL): Conjunction and Square
+Moon aspects (ALL): Conjunction and Square
+Mercury aspects (ALL): Conjunction and Square
+Venus aspects (ALL): Conjunction and Square
+Mars aspects (ALL): Conjunction and Square